hs-duesseldorf/grundlagen-der-informatik-4/README.md

     ![](images/26_eclipse_new_maven_04.png)

-5. Open the package `src/main/java`, right-click `App.java` -> hover on "Run as" click on "Java Application"
+5. Open the package `src/main/java`, right-click `App.java` -> hover on `Run as` click on `Java Application`

     ![](images/26_eclipse_new_maven_05.png)

-6. Insert the following code into `App.java` to create a window with a button that prints "Hello World" to the terminal when you click it:
+6. Replace the the ***whole*** code in `App.java` with the following code to create a window with a button that prints `Hello World` to the terminal when you click it:
     ```java
+    package org.hsd.inflab.se1c1;

+    import javafx.application.Application;
+    import javafx.scene.Scene;
+    import javafx.scene.control.Button;
+    import javafx.scene.layout.BorderPane;
+    import javafx.stage.Stage;

     public class App extends Application {

         @Override